singularityware/singularityware.github.io/pages/docs/user-docs/build-docker.md

 ```
 From: /username/container:tag
 ```
 The **From** keyword is mandatory.
-It specifies the local container to use as a base.
+It specifies the container to use as a base.
 In the case of some official registries (ubuntu for example) the `username` is optional.
 The `tag` is also optional and will default to `latest`
 ```
 Registry: http://custom_registry
 ```